SSAR Victor Hutchison Student Poster Award Winners for 2018 Announced

 The SSAR student poster awards honor Victor Hutchison for his extensive contributions to herpetology and the development of future herpetologists.
-The seventh annual SSAR Victor Hutchison Student Poster Awards were presented at the Joint Meeting of Ichthyology and Herpetology in Austin, Texas, 12-16 July 2017.
-This year there were 34 eligible poster submissions.
-In recognition of outstanding student poster presentations at the annual meeting, a single award was given in each of the following categories: Evolution, Genetics, & Systematics (6 presentations), Ecology, Natural History, Distribution, & Behavior (15 presentations), Physiology & Morphology (7 presentations), and Conservation & Management (6 presentations).
-All awardees received a check for US $200 and a book from CRC Press.
+The 8th annual SSAR Victor Hutchison Student Poster Awards were presented at the Joint Meeting of Ichthyologists & and Herpetologists in Rochester, NY, 11-15 July 2018.
+This year there were 35 eligible poster submissions.
+In recognition of outstanding student poster presentations at the annual meeting, an award was given in each of the following categories: Physiology & Morphology (9 presentations); Evolution, Genetics, & Systematics (5 presentations); Conservation & Management (6 presentations); and Ecology, Natural History, Distribution, & Behavior (15 presentations).
+All awardees received a check for US $200 and a book from the Taylor & Francis Group of CRC Press.

 Award Information and Guidelines